 - gastric cancer

 - pancreatic cancer

 The symptoms of malignant acanthosis nigricans are similar to those of the benign form, but they may be more severe and widespread.
 They can also affect the mouth and the area around the eyes.

 Acanthosis nigricans has links to insulin resistance and is common in people with diabetes or at risk of diabetes.
-Research on Trinidadians suggests the skin condition is common among people with diabetes regardless of age, sex, and ethnicity.

 Children who have acanthosis nigricans are at higher risk of type 2 diabetes later in life.